borisbabic/browser_cookie3/README.md

 If you want to share a cookie file then visit some site that will generate cookie (without logging in!), example https://www.theverge.com/ will save cookies after you accept the GDPR notice.

+## Planned backwards incompatible changes for 1.0
+- more sensible cookie file checking order, like first using the default defined in profiles.ini for firefox

 ## Contribute ##
 So far the following platforms are supported: